 The Riot Games Retrospective

-The league of Netflix series, Arcane, tells the story of two famous champions from the game who are sisters, namely Vi and Jinx.
+The Netflix series Arcane tells the story of two famous champions from the game, sisters named Vi and Jinx.
 Not only that, but the series also explores the prolonged conflict between Piltover and Zaun.
-In the first three episodes, the series presents Jinx and Vi’s childhood under Vander’s care and the separation of the two sisters and makes them what they are today.
-The series introduces the background of the characters who inhabit Piltover and Zaun, such as Jayce, Heimerdinger, Ekko, Caitlyn, and Silco, as well as interactions between characters.
+In the first three episodes, the series presents Jinx and Vi’s childhood under Vander’s care and their eventual separation, which shapes them into who they are today.
+The series introduces the backgrounds of various characters who inhabit Piltover and Zaun, including Jayce, Heimerdinger, Ekko, Caitlyn, and Silco, as well as their interactions.

-As the episode progresses, the series introduces more complex things, especially in Shimmer, a commodity made by Singed from Zaun that can turn people into monsters when used excessively.
-There is also Hextech, a breakthrough that Jayce and Viktor pioneered.
-The story’s plot does not bring the audience slowly uphill, being at the top and then sliding down.
-Instead, the background is constructed in such a way and then destroyed right before the characters’ eyes.
-It is why the story is so much more enjoyable.
+As the episodes progress, the series delves into more complex elements, especially Shimmer, a substance produced by Singed from Zaun that can turn people into monsters when used excessively.
+There is also Hextech, a breakthrough pioneered by Jayce and Viktor.
+The plot of the story doesn’t slowly build up and then plateau; instead, it constructs the background and then shatters it right before the characters’ eyes.
+This is why the story is so much more enjoyable.